Published Article | Connecting community to the land: Earth Day on 52nd Street centers Lenape practices and stories by Heidi Wiren Kebe

 We Will Not Be Controlled - YouTube.
 Written by The Bengsons and posted on June 24, 2022.
 Many others have posted themselves singing it, including Adrienne Maree Brown, who inspired the addition of the incantation on the evening of this performance.

-USArtists International Grant Awardee 2022 by Heidi Wiren Bartlett
+USArtists International Grant Awardee 2022 by Heidi Wiren Kebe

 We are honored to receive a USArtists International Grant through the Mid Atlantic Arts Foundation to support our participation in the “La Ville En Mouv’ment” Festival in Dakar, Senegal in June 2023.